-In your Stanford MBA application, you will select the year in which you would prefer to enroll.
+In your Stanford MBA application, you will select the year in which you prefer to enroll.
 Note that, even if you request direct enrollment, we may grant you deferred enrollment if we feel you would better contribute, grow, and learn after gaining full-time work experience.
-We may also offer deferral for a different amount of time than you request.
+Based on our assessment of your application, we may offer a deferral for a different amount of time than you request.

 If you are eligible for deferred enrollment, you will pay a reduced application fee of $100.

 Applying for a Fellowship and Deferred Enrollment

 If you are applying for deferred admission (for example, if you are a college senior) and would like to apply for a specific fellowship, such as Stanford Reliance Dhirubhai Fellowship or Knight-Hennessy Scholars, you must apply for those fellowships the year prior to your enrollment at Stanford GSB.

 If you meet the eligibility for deferred enrollment and hope to begin at Stanford GSB in the following year, you may apply for the fellowship at this time.
 However, if you do defer your enrollment or we admit you for a different year, your essay and application for any fellowship will not carry over.
 You will be required to apply again for the fellowship in the year prior to your enrollment.